State Opening of Parliament: Reduced ceremonial

 Edward VIII departs following his only State Opening of Parliament, 3 November 1936: due to heavy rain he had 'reluctantly' cancelled the carriage procession and travelled there and back by car.

-On certain other occasions through history, ceremonial aspects of the State Opening have been scaled back for specific reasons (including plague in 1593, threats of assassination in 1679 and wartime restrictions in place from 1917–1919 and 1939–1948).
+On certain other occasions through history, ceremonial aspects of the State Opening have been scaled back for specific reasons.
+These include the plague in 1593, threats of assassination in 1679 and wartime restrictions in place from 1917 to 1919 and 1939–1948.

-On three occasions in the reign of Queen Elizabeth II (namely March 1974, June 2017 and December 2019) the State Opening was conducted in a "dressed-down" manner, due to the snap general elections held in those years.
+On three occasions in the reign of Queen Elizabeth II, in March 1974, June 2017 and December 2019, the State Opening was conducted in a "dressed-down" manner, due to the snap general elections held in those years.
 On these occasions the Queen attended in day dress, rather than the traditional ceremonial robes of state, and the Imperial State Crown was carried in front of the Queen rather than worn.
-Inside the Palace, there were reduced numbers in the procession, and outside motor cars were used in place of horse-drawn carriages (and no military escort accompanied them).
+Inside the Palace, there were reduced numbers in the procession, and outside motor cars were used in place of horse-drawn carriages with no military escort accompanying them.
 Otherwise, the ceremony remained largely the same.

 In 2021, the ceremony was scaled down due to the COVID-19 pandemic.
 The Queen wore day dress and arrived by car at Westminster, where seating was restricted: 74 were allowed in the Lords Chamber, whilst 34 further MPs and peers were able to participate from the gallery.
 To prevent the spread of the virus, mask-wearing and testing was enforced, and the Lord Chancellor did not directly pass the speech to the Queen, but placed it on a table next to the throne.
-The State Opening in May 2022 was also scheduled to take place with reduced ceremonial, due to the Queen suffering "episodic mobility problems" (which eventually led to her being absent on the day).
+The State Opening in May 2022 was also scheduled to take place with reduced ceremonial, due to the Queen suffering "episodic mobility problems", which eventually led to her being absent on the day.